aeris-data/girafe/README.md

 sudo singularity build ./girafe.sif ./girafe-container.def
 ```

-The `singularity build` command will build the container `girafe.sif` from its definition file, using the source files got from the git repo; so for the build it is important to call the command from the git repo directory that one has made. ⚠️ ***The build requires sudo rights.*** Afterwards, the sif image can be placed anywhere (even on another system) independently of the source files.
+The `singularity build` command will build the container `girafe.sif` from its definition file, using the source files got from the git repo; so for the build it is important to call the command from the git repo directory that one has made.

+⚠️ ***The build requires either sudo rights or being able to use `--fakeroot` option (in a case of a multi-user server).***

+Afterwards, the sif image can be placed anywhere (even on another system) independently of the source files.
 To run the image no sudo rights are required.

 ## Usage
 The main script is `girafe.py` which needs the input configuration file `user-config.xml` (which can be renamed, the name is not important).
 The Python script handles the launch combinations, writes input files for the FLEXPART executable and post-process simulation results.
 The main usage is